Devby/echo-sonos-apple-music/README.md

 3. Create a new Lambda function.
 Skip the blueprint.
 4. Pick any name you want, and choose runtime Node.js.
 5. Go into this repo's [lambda/src](lamda/src) directory and copy options.example.js to options.js.
 Edit options.js to have your DynDNS hostname, your port, and the Alexa App ID you just copied.
 6. In lambda/src, zip up everything.
-On Mac/Linux, `cd src; chmod a+r *.js; zip src.zip *.js`.
+On Mac/Linux, `cd src; chmod a+r *.js; zip index.zip index.js`.
 Make sure you don't capture the folder, just the files.
 7. Choose to upload the zip file for src.zip.
 8. The default handler is fine.
 Create a new role of type Basic Execution Role.
 Pick smallest possible memory and so on.
 9. Click Next to proceed.
 Once created, click "Event Sources".